 The scary thing is there are actual people out there driving around with these coverages and they are doing it legally.

 I just hope they don’t hit me (or you) because you’re not going to be happy with what their insurance company pays you.
 But in reality the insurance company is doing their job.
 They are performing as they promised.

 It’s just the consumer that bought the subpar policy.
 Now I can’t tell you how much coverage to purchase, because I don’t know what kind of accident you might cause in the future – my crystal ball just isn’t that good (I wish it was, I could be rich).

 But ask yourself, what do you have to lose?

 This includes any current assets as well as your future potential earnings (they can actually garnish your wages).
 You can often double or triple your limits for as little as $5.00 a month.

-Hopefully you are never in an accident, but if you are, the higher limits are worth the peace of mind to know that you won’t be getting bills in the mail after your insurance company has paid their part.
+Hopefully you are never in an accident, but if you are, the higher auto liability limits are worth the peace of mind to know that you won’t be getting bills in the mail after your insurance company has paid their part.